-42. From the time it is apparent to a bidder that it is likely to make a takeover (or becomes apparent to a target that a takeover is imminent), a heightened state of alert regarding all the bidder's (target's) public announcements that might influence offeree shareholders should exist.37
+From the time it is apparent to a bidder that it is likely to make a takeover (or becomes apparent to a target that a takeover is imminent), a heightened state of alert regarding all the bidder's (target's) public announcements that might influence offeree shareholders should exist.39

-Expert's report38
+Expert's report40

-- 43. Expert's reports are required in some situations39 and desirable in others.40 The Panel encourages the use of expert's reports in appropriate situations, even when not required.41 - 44.
-An expert's report should be as clear, concise and effective as possible.42 It should be written with the intended audience in mind (in most cases, the offeree shareholders).43 Thus it should set out the expert's conclusions, assumptions and reasons so they are accessible to the target audience.44 - 45.
-While it is a matter for the expert what information to rely on and disclose,45 the basis of the valuation should be set out sufficiently to allow an assessment of its reliability46 and material implications of the transaction terms should be clearly explained.47 - 46.
-Care is needed when using an expert's report not prepared for the specific purpose.48
+36. 44 Expert's reports are required in some situations 41 and desirable in others.
+42 The Panel encourages the use of expert's reports in appropriate situations, even when not required.
+43

+An expert's report should be as clear, concise and effective as possible.44 It should be written with the intended audience in mind (in most cases, the offeree shareholders).45 Thus it should set out the expert's conclusions, assumptions and reasons so they are accessible to the target audience.46